am-work/terra-homework/README.md

    you understand what this data means!
 If you don't understand it, ask around.
    Do not blindly deploy the contract without changing the `InstantiateMsg` section; otherwise you'll run into trouble later.
+2) Make sure your wallet has some UST (it's needed to pay for the deployment).
+You can get some UST by using https://faucet.terra.money/ to send yourself some Luna, then use the Terra Station Chrome extension to convert that Luna to UST (or use `scripts/native/convert-luna-to-ust.js`; see instructions on how to run the scripts in `scripts/` later).
-2) Run these commands to deploy it to Testnet:
+3) Run these commands to deploy it to Testnet:

 ```bash
 CONTRACT_NAME=cw20_token # Replace this with whatever contract you want to deploy